ClojureBridge/drawing/curriculum/first-program.md

 ## Your first real program

-### Drawing with quil
+### Drawing with Quil

 Quil is a Clojure library that provides the powers of Processing, a tool that allows you to create drawings and animations.
-We will use the functions of quil to create some of our own drawings.
+We will use the functions of Quil to create some of our own drawings.

 We will define our own functions, like so...